Alma Mater: Central Florida, 1997

-Jay Hogue, who spent the bulk of his coaching career in club gymnastics before joining the college ranks in recent years, enters his second season on the Georgia staff.
+Jay Hogue, who spent the bulk of his coaching career in club gymnastics before joining the college ranks, recently completed his third season on the Georgia staff.

 Before joining the Georgia staff in the summer of 2012, Hogue served as an assistant coach at the University of Denver for two years.

 Hogue primarily coached the Pioneers' vault and bars squads, and was named the 2012 North Central Region Co-Assistant Coach of the Year.
 Under his direction, Denver gymnastics earned a total of eight WAC event specialist of the week honors on vault and bars in 2012.
 Hogue's vault squad tied the school record with a 49.425 against Air Force.

 Denver's Moriah Martin was named the North Central Region Gymnast of the Year, in large part due to her success on vault.
 Under Hogue's watch, she finished ranked in the top-10 nationally on the event.

 In Hogue's first season at Denver, the Pioneers knocked off Arkansas, Nebraska and Ohio State, and were ranked No. 2 in the North Central Region.

 A professional member of USA Gymnastics for 25 years, Hogue spent most of his career at Orlando Metro Gymnastics, where he helped develop optional gymnasts and coached at the U.S. Classics and Junior Olympic National Championships.
 Prior to his time at Denver, Hogue coached for three years at Broadway Gymnastics in Oviedo, Fla.